ismailrizk/cisco-device-automation-netmiko/README.md

-# Cisco Device Automation using Netmiko

-## Overview
-This repository provides Python automation scripts to collect operational data from Cisco IOS devices using Netmiko.
-It supports both SSH and Telnet connections and uses an Excel file as input for device IP addresses.

-The scripts are designed for lab, testing, and learning purposes and follow a clean, modular structure suitable for GitHub portfolios.

----

-## Features
-- SSH and Telnet support
-- Excel-based device input
-- Multiple credential attempts
-- Automated execution of Cisco show commands
-- Per-device output files
-- Logging for troubleshooting
-- Failed devices highlighted directly in Excel

----

-## Repository Structure
-cisco-device-automation-netmiko/
-│
-├── ssh/
-│ └── cisco_ssh_device_collector.py
-│
-├── telnet/
-│ └── cisco_telnet_device_collector.py
-│
-├── input/
-│ └── IPS.xlsx
-│
-├── output/
-│ └── .gitkeep
-│
-├── logs/
-│ └── .gitkeep
-│
-├── requirements.txt
-├── README.md
-└── .gitignore

----

-##Requirements
-• Python 3.8 or higher
-• Netmiko
-• openpyxl

----

-##Input File Format
-The Excel file must contain device IP addresses in the first column only.
-Each row represents a single device.

----

-##Usage
-SSH Automation:
+Cisco Device Automation using Netmiko

+This Python project automates the collection of operational data from Cisco IOS devices using SSH and Telnet with the Netmiko library.
+Device IP addresses are read from an Excel file, commands are executed automatically, and outputs are saved per device with logging and failure tracking.

+🔧 Features

+SSH and Telnet connectivity using Netmiko

+Excel-based device input

+Multiple credential attempts per device

+Automated execution of Cisco show commands

+Per-device configuration and status export

+Timestamped logs for connection and execution status

+Failed devices highlighted directly in the Excel file

+Clean, modular code structure suitable for labs and GitHub portfolios

+📦 Requirements

+Python 3.8 or higher

+Network reachability to Cisco IOS devices

+Valid Cisco device credentials (SSH and/or Telnet enabled)

+🛠 Installation

+Clone or download this repository.

+Install required Python libraries:

+pip install -r requirements.txt

+📄 Input File

+An Excel file (.xlsx) containing device IP addresses in the first column

+Each row represents one Cisco device

+Example:

+IP Address
+192.168.40.8
+192.168.40.9
+▶ Usage
+SSH Automation
 python ssh/cisco_ssh_device_collector.py

-Telnet Automation:
+Telnet Automation
 python telnet/cisco_telnet_device_collector.py

-When prompted, provide the full path to the Excel file.
+When prompted, enter the full path to the Excel file:

----

-##Output
+C:\path\to\devices.xlsx

+📁 Output

-• Command outputs are saved as text files per device
+Command output is saved as .txt files (one per device)

-• Logs are stored in the logs directory
+Logs are written with timestamps for troubleshooting

-• Failed devices are marked in red inside the Excel file
+Devices that fail to connect are marked in red inside the Excel file

----

-##Notes
+⚠ Notes

-Telnet is intended for lab or legacy environments only.
-SSH is recommended for production environments.
+Telnet is intended for lab or legacy environments only

+SSH is recommended for production environments

+Executed commands can be customized inside each script